-What is the Integrated Resource Plan?Seattle City Light's Integrated Resource Plan is a long-term plan that outlines how we will meet anticipated customer needs over the next 20 years.
+What is the Integrated Resource Plan?Seattle City Light's Integrated Resource Plan is a long-term plan that identifies how we plan to meet anticipated customer needs over the next 20 years.
 The IRP ensures that we meet our obligation to supply reliable electricity to customers at a reasonable cost and risk, while factoring in key environmental and social considerations.

-Seattle City Light intends to provide an IRP or an IRP Update every two years to its governing board, the Seattle City Council.
+Seattle City Light provides a full IRP or an IRP Progress Report every two years to its governing board, the Seattle City Council.

 In developing its IRP, City Light is seeking the input of various interested parties, to help understand and appreciate their perspectives and preferences related to electricity options.
 As part of the IRP process, this input will be used to create a more comprehensive planning process, and create the framework for future input into energy planning initiatives.

 2018 Integrated Resource Plan Progress Report